 Safeguarding is Everyone's Responsibility

 The welfare and safety of children is paramount.
-Our school is a safe place for children; every adult in our school community is expected to have a responsibility to safeguard children.
+Every adult in our school community is expected to have a responsibility to safeguard children.

 What is Safeguarding?